Danielley Ayala Flaunts Voluptuous Chest In Red Lace Teddy

 The model’s teddy was made from red lace, and it showed off plenty of skin.
 The sexy number had a deep neckline that went well below her breasts, flashing plenty of cleavage.
 It also had high-cut legs, drawing the eye to her curvy hips.

-Danielley styled her hair straight, and it was parted off center.
+Danielley styled her hair straight, and it was parted off-center.
 She appeared to be wearing at least a little bit of makeup that included blush on the apples of her cheeks and a gloss on her lips.

 The first picture was a close-up of her upper body.
 Danielley leaned on one elbow while her other arm was positioned behind her back, giving her the opportunity to flaunt her voluptuous chest.
 The phone covered up the bottom of her face, so it was impossible to see her expression.